 Shared savings agreements say that rather than providing firm fixed pricing as the up-front cost of the project, the energy services company will take a portion of the generated savings over a certain portion of time.
 The idea is that you receive an immediate net cost savings and do not have to come up with any up-front capital or take out a loan to get the project implemented.
 Sounds like a win-win, right?

-On the surface this sounds good, and most providers try to close the sale quickly before customers can think through the details.
+On the surface this sounds good, and most providers try to close the sale quickly before clients can think through the details.
 Before you sign on the dotted line though, let’s examine the risks of this type of agreement.

 Shared Savings Can Hide High Cost